oliverjam/learn-advanced-react-reusable-components/README.md

 />
 ```

-We can look at how HTML works for a better API:
+We can look at how HTML works for a better pattern:

 ```html
 <label for="fruit">Choose fruit</label>